AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

   button to be hidden for accessions, when set to `true`.
 Defaults to `false`.

 - **:aeon\_site\_code**.
-This setting specifies the string that is sent with the request in a field labeled `aeon_site_code`.
-This setting will not automatically set the `Site` field on the Aeon Transaction record.
-The site field has to be manually configured through the `OpenURLMapping` table.
+This setting specifies the Aeon site code for a repository.
 If this setting is not specified in the settings for the repository, no Aeon site code will be sent.

+- **:hide\_button\_for\_access\_restriction\_types**.
+This setting allows
+  the request button to be hidden for any records that have any of the listed local access restriction types.
+The value of this config item should be an array of restriction types, for example:
+      `:hide_button_for_access_restriction_types => ['RestrictedSpecColl']`
+  By default no restriction types are hidden.

+### Other Configuration Options

+The following configuration options apply globally, rather than for a particular repository.

+- **:aeon\_fulfillment\_record\_types**.
+This setting takes an array of record types.
+It allows this plugin to handle additional record types via custom mappers - see below.

+- **:aeon\_fulfillment\_button\_position**.
+This setting supports the positioning of the request button relative to the other buttons appearing on a page.
+By default the button will appear to the right of all built in buttons and to the left of any plugin buttons loaded after it.
+Setting this to `0` will cause the request button to appear to the left of the built in buttons.

 ### Example Configuration